 - Chest injuries.
 In a major impact to the chest, a car accident victim can sustain broken ribs and a condition known as flail chest.
 This is a life-threatening injury in which a portion of the rib cage breaks off and separates from the rest of the chest wall.
 Victims can also suffer traumatic cardiac arrest in an accident or collapsed lungs.

 Other common car accident injuries include broken bones and ligament damage.
 These injuries can lead to temporary disability and missed time at work, as well as some lifelong effects.
 Torn ligaments or slipped discs can cause chronic pain and may require surgery to alleviate symptoms.
 Many car accident injuries are fatal, resulting in wrongful death.
 If a loved one passed away in a car accident, consult with one of our attorneys.
-We care about each of our clients and want to help you pursue justice for a life cut short.
+Our San Francisco car accident lawyer cares about each of our clients and wants to help you pursue justice for a life cut short.

 Legal Responsibility in San Francisco Car Accident Cases

 California uses an at-fault system for insurance claims.
 This means that if a driver is found to be at fault for a collision, they are responsible for compensating the other party or parties for their losses (in most cases, this comes through an insurance policy).
 In motor vehicle collision cases, legal responsibility typically hinges on the concept of negligence.
 Drivers owe other motorists and passengers a duty of care to take operate their vehicles in a reasonable manner that keeps them safe.